PacktPublishing/Terraform-for-Google-Cloud-Essential-Guide/README.md

 **Learn how to provision infrastructure in Google Cloud securely and efficiently**

 ## What is this book about?
 Google Cloud has adopted Terraform as the standard Infrastructure as Code tool.
-This necessitates a solid understanding of Terraform for any cloud architect or engineer working on Google Cloud.
-Yet no specific resources are available that focus on how to use Terraform on Google Cloud.
+Thus, a good understanding of Terraform is essential for any cloud architect and engineer working on Google Cloud.
+This book is the first book that teaches Terraform specifically for Google Cloud.

 This book covers the following exciting features:
-* Authenticate Terraform in Google Cloud using multiple methods
+* Multiple methods to authenticate Terraform in Google Cloud
-* Write efficient Terraform code
+* Writing efficient Terraform Code
-* Use modules to share Terraform templates
+* Using modules to share Terraform templates
-* Manage multiple environments in Google Cloud
+* Managing multiple Environments in Google Cloud
-* Apply Terraform to deploy multi-tiered architectures
+* Applying Terraform to deploy multi-tiered architectures
-* Use public modules to deploy complex architectures quickly Integrate Terraform into your Google Cloud environment
+* Using Public Modules to deploy complex architectures quickly
+* Integrate Terraform into your Google Cloud Environment

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1804619620) today!